BenLiu983/Retail_Customer_Segmentation_Sales_Prediction/README.md

 ## 1. Objectives

-* Customer Segmentation
+* Segment customers from a retail store based on their purchase behaviors on chocolate bars to help stakeholders conduct target marketing.

+* Predict the price elasticity of purchase probability and quantity on various brands using linear regression, in order to assist marketers to make informed decisions.

-* Forecast sales of a brand (probability of purchase * probability of choosing a brand * quantity * price) in a retail store.
+* Formula: probability of purchase * probability of choosing a brand * quantity * price.

 ## 2. Data